uarm-artemis-official/Robots_Basic_Frame_TypeC/docs/TOOLING.md

 ## Core Development Tools

+Below are tools deamed to be the bare necessities for setting up a minimal development environment.
+Please take note of installation locations of software installed (particularly the STM prerequiste software packages) as they will be

 ### STM32Cube for Visual Studio Code
 This will be the primary development environment for developing this codebase.
 VSCode was choosen because of its popularity, modern IDE features, and its plethora of free extensions.
 The STM32Cube extension itself provides integration of CubeIDE features like project creation, code editing, building, flashing, and debugging into VSCode.
 The extension uses the same toolchain and device data packages used in STM32CubeIDE.  **Before installing this extension, ensure you have the prerequisites installed**.

 #### STM32CubeCLT
 - STM32CubeCLT is a package containing toolchain and STM32 device related data required for project creation, build, and debug functionality.
 Without it, you cannot build or flash firmware.
 [Download](https://www.st.com/en/development-tools/stm32cubeclt.html)

+> It is unclear where CLT is installed when using the MacOS installer.
+From STM's UM3089, it suggests that the default location is in `/opt/ST/`.
+Open terminal and check if there is a newly created CLT folder there using `cd` and `ls` commands.

 #### STM32CubeMX
 - STM32CubeMX simplifies the configuration of STM32 MCUs and generates the corresponding initialization C code.